rrusk/DancePracticeMusicPlayer/README.md

 The MusicPlayer class has several key features:

 -   **Music Directory**: The application loads music files from a selected directory.
-The directory can be changed using the \"Select Music\" button.
+The directory can be changed using the \"Music Settings\" button.

 -   **Playlist**: The application creates a randomized playlist of music files from the selected directory.
 The playlist is displayed as a list of buttons, each representing a song.